sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 jamovi also comes with a variety of options that can generate different
 kinds of contrasts in ANOVA.
-These can be found in the ‘Contrasts’
+These can be found in the ``Contrasts``
 option in the main ANOVA analysis window, where the following contrast
 types are listed: